apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Authentication.md

 | `requireSignedRoot`                  | Whether incoming metadata's root element is required to be signed.
 Default is `true`.
 | `signAssertions`                     | Whether assertions should be signed.
 Default is `false`.
 | `signResponses`                      | Whether responses should be signed.
 Default is `true`.
+| `encryptionOptional`                 | Encrypt whenever possible (i.e a compatible key is found in the peer's metadata) or skip encryption otherwise.
+Default is `false`.
 | `encryptAssertions`                  | Whether assertions should be encrypted.
 Default is `false`.
 | `encryptAttributes`                  | Whether assertion attributes should be encrypted.
 Default is `false`.
 | `encryptableAttributes`              | Set of attributes nominated for encryption, disqualifying others absent in this collection.
 Default (i.e. `*`) is to encrypt all once `encryptAttributes` is true.